bopoda/robots-txt-parser/README.md

 <li>From the class, unused methods are removed, refactoring done, the scope of properties of the class is corrected.</li>
 <li>Added more test cases, as well as test cases added to the whole new functionality.</li>
 <li><a href="https://github.com/bopoda/robots-txt-parser/blob/master/RobotsTxtValidator.php">RobotsTxtValidator</a> class added to check if url is allowed to parsing.</li>
-<li>With version 2.0, the speed of RobotsTxtParser was improved.</li>
+<li>With version 2.0, the speed of RobotsTxtParser was significantly improved.</li>
 </ol>